PsyTeachR/data-skills-v2/docs/01-intro.md

 ## R and RStudio {#sec-intro-r}

 R is a programming language that you will write code in.
-RStudio is an Integrated Development Environment (<a class='glossary'>IDE<span class='def'></span></a>).
+RStudio is an Integrated Development Environment (<a class='glossary' target='_blank' title='Integrated Development Environment: a program that serves as a text editor, file manager, and provides functions to help you read and write code.
+RStudio is an IDE for R.' href='https://psyteachr.github.io/glossary/i#ide'>IDE</a>).
 Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
 You could do it, but it would be much harder without things like spell-checking and formatting and you wouldn't be able to use some of the advanced features that Word has developed.
 In a similar way, you can use R without R Studio but we wouldn't recommend it.
 RStudio serves as a text editor, file manager, spreadsheet viewer, and more.

 * There's an [RStudio IDE Cheatsheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/rstudio-ide.pdf){download=""} you will find helpful to download and keep as a reference.